Sachin-Chouhan201/CI-303-DATA-STRUCTURE-LAB/README.md

 # CI-303-DATA-STRUCTURE-LAB
-Write a program to search an element in the array using Linear and Binary Search.
+1.Write a program to search an element in the array using Linear and Binary Search.

-Write a program to perform the following operation in Matrix: Addition, Subtraction, Multiplication, Transpose
+2.Write a program to perform the following operation in Matrix: Addition, Subtraction, Multiplication, Transpose

-Write a program to perform the following operation on strings using string functions: Addition ,Copying ,Reverse ,Length of String
+3.Write a program to perform the following operation on strings using string functions: Addition ,Copying ,Reverse ,Length of String

-Write program for implementing the following sorting methods to arrange a list of integers in ascending order:
+4.Write program for implementing the following sorting methods to arrange a list of integers in ascending order:
 a) Quick sort
 b) Selection sort
 c) Insertion sort
 d) Merge sort

-Write a program that uses stack operations to convert a given infix expression into its postfix equivalent.
+5.Write a program that uses stack operations to convert a given infix expression into its postfix equivalent.

-Write a program to merge two sorted array into one sorted array.
+6.Write a program to merge two sorted array into one sorted array.

-Write a program to implement stack using array and linked list.
+7.Write a program to implement stack using array and linked list.

-Write a program to implement queue and circular queue using array.
+8.Write a program to implement queue and circular queue using array.

-Write a program to insert an element in the beginning and end of singly linked list.
+9.Write a program to insert an element in the beginning and end of singly linked list.

-Write a program to insert an element at any position in singly and doubly linked list.
+10.Write a program to insert an element at any position in singly and doubly linked list.

-Insert and delete a node at any position in doubly linked list.
+11.Insert and delete a node at any position in doubly linked list.

-Write a program of Tower of Hanoi.
+12.Write a program of Tower of Hanoi.

-Write a program that uses functions to perform the following:
+13.Write a program that uses functions to perform the following:
 a) Create a binary search tree of integers.
 b) Traverse the above Binary search tree non recursively in in order.